Vheissu/aurelia-configuration/README.md

 }
 ```

 * Create a config file.
 By default the plugin will assume a configuration file called: application.json inside of a root directory called "config" - the contents of the JSON file can be anything you like as long as it is a JSON object.
 You can configure the plugin to use a different config file if you like.
+You can also specify a JSON endpoint (which we'll demo further down) to get get JSON config options from a server.

 ```json
 {